-1. Eat together and listen to each other
+1. Eat together and listen to each other.

-2. Read often
+2. Read often.

-3. Do chores together
+3. Do chores together.

 Part of what goes on in the home is the development of teamwork.
 Functional family life depends on the contribution of everyone.
 Assigning chores is the most productive way of teaching responsibility and accountability to your children.
 Doing chores with your child will help foster good communication skills.

-4. Help with schoolwork
+4. Help with schoolwork.

-5. Start a hobby or project
+5. Start a hobby or project.

-Choose a fun activity that your child is interested in.
-Activities like cooking, crafts, fishing or biking will make great hobbies that can open the door to exciting family time.
+Choose a fun activity your child is interested in.
+Activities like cooking, crafts, fishing, or biking will make great hobbies that can open the door to exciting family time.
 Once a child learns a new recipe or is able to cast a lure accurately, let him or her take the lead with your supervision.

-6. Play games
+6. Play games.

-7. Plan a family outing
+7. Plan a family outing.

 Sometimes getting out of the house is important.
-Get in the family car and go for a drive.
+Get in the car and go for a drive.
 Prepare a picnic lunch and visit a local park.
 Take time to play catch or ride a bike.
 A stroll in the woods will help you interact.
 Also, a visit to the zoo or museum may spark a child’s enthusiasm and lead to good discussions.

-8. Encourage athletic activities
+8. Encourage athletic activities.

-9. Create a Family Time calendar
+9. Create a “family time” calendar.

-10. Pray together and attend a house of worship
+10. Pray together and attend worship.

 Nothing is more special than taking a few minutes each day to pray with a child before bedtime.Nothing is more special than taking a few minutes each day to pray with a child before bedtime.
 By explaining the purpose behind prayer, children will learn the importance of faith as the foundation for the family.
 Also, when parents go to religious services, they instill in their children a reverence for God.
 Churches can also offer invaluable support to families.